afzal-swe/pagination/README.md

 # pagination
-This file only create for pagination with Php and Mysql
+This file only create for pagination with Php